WarpRomo/IntelliFan/README.md

 # IntelliFan
-Created in collaboration between De Anza College & Infineon Technologies.
-Using the PSoC™ 6 AI Evaluation Kit and Raspberry Pi 4.
+This project was created in collaboration between De Anza College & Infineon Technologies.
+The IntelliFan can automatically track a person and be controlled by gestures.
+We used the PSoC™ 6 AI Evaluation Kit and Raspberry Pi 4.

 ## Features
 - Autotracking of people in front of the fan